hdShang/arxiv-daily/docs/cs-AI/2025-08-06/papers/250804125v1-experimental-analysis-of-productive-interaction-strategy-with-chatgp.md

 ---
 layout: default
-title: Experimental Analysis of Productive Interaction Strategy with ChatGPT: User Study on Function and Project-level Code Generation Tasks
+title: "Experimental Analysis of Productive Interaction Strategy with ChatGPT: User Study on Function and Project-level Code Generation Tasks"
 ---

 # Experimental Analysis of Productive Interaction Strategy with ChatGPT: User Study on Function and Project-level Code Generation Tasks